-Events within the nucleus are governed by a number of processes, but an ever increasing amount of information is emphasizing the relationship between post translational modifications (PTMs) on the histones within the chromatin and proper developmental patterning and pathologies like cancer.
-The N-terminal tails of histones are subject to a plethora of PTMs including phosphorylation, ubiquitination, acetylation, and methylation.
-Each modification can affect chromatin architecture, but the total sum of these modifications may be the ultimate determinant of the chromatin state and biological outcome.
-Multiple lysine (K) residues on the tails of histone H3 and H4 have been shown to be sites for methylation.
-The site and degree of methylation (mono-, di-, or tri-) are linked to both transcriptional activation and repression, as well as DNA damage response.
-Many biological processes like heterochromatin formation and X-inactivation are regulated by histone methylation, therefore, aberrant methylation can result in human diseases such as cancer.
-For this reason, organisms have developed enzymes that are responsible for both adding and removing the methyl mark.
-Our group is focused on studying the impact that histone modifying proteins have on both development and cancer pathology.
+The N-terminal tails of histones are subject to a plethora of post translational modifications (PTMs).
+Each modification can affect chromatin architecture, but the sum of these modifications may be the ultimate determinant of the chromatin state and biological outcome.
+Research has shown that multiple lysine (K) residues on the tails of histone H3 and H4 are sites for methylation.
+The site and degree of methylation (mono-, di-, or tri-) are linked to transcriptional activation and repression, cell cycle progression, and DNA damage response.
+Heterochromatin formation and X-inactivation are regulated by histone methylation; therefore, aberrant methylation can result in human diseases such as cancer.
+For this reason, organisms have enzymes that are responsible for both adding and removing the methyl marks.

 My laboratory is focused on understanding the impact that both methylation and acetylation dynamics has in both human cell culture and C. elegans.
 In particular, the laboratory is investigating the impact that the histone 3 lysine 9/36 tri-demethylases [JMJD2A-D; Whetstine et al., (2007) Cell 125: 467-81] have on tumorigenesis, transcriptional regulation, and genomic integrity.
 The laboratory will interrogate the role of these enzymes by using genomic, proteomic, cytological and genetic approaches.
 Similar approaches allowed an important link to be established for histone deacetylase 1 (HDAC-1) and the regulation of extra-cellular matrix biology in both human and C. elegans, which has direct implications in cancer chemotherapy [Whetstine et al., (2005) Mol.
 Cell 18:483-90].
 The laboratory will continue to investigate the functional overlap or unique pathways that the C. elegans class I histone deacetylases regulate by using the same type of approaches.
 Overall, the laboratory will integrate a number of approaches and systems to determine the important biological pathways regulated by histone demethylases and histone deacetylases.
 The laboratory is looking for highly motivated, tenacious scientists that are enthusiastic, team players and love science.
 The laboratory is looking for researchers with documented proficiency in any of the following areas (basic molecular biology, protein biochemistry, genomics, epigenetics, C. elegans, cytology, development biology, DNA damage and repair) but interested in learning new approaches or systems to answer the exciting questions before us.
 Requirements: For these positions a PhD and/or MD is required.
 These positions require enthusiastic, self motivated, independent thinkers with strong interpersonal skills, and the ability to communicate with laboratory members, national and international collaborators.